annotation/text-fabric/tf/docs/about/datasharing.md

 The data sharing workflow is built around the following assumptions:

 main corpus
-:   You work with a main corpus for which a `config.yaml` is available
+:   You work with a main corpus
-    that holds settings for the location of the data repository on GitHub.
+    (it is not necessary anymore that a TF-app exists for the main corpus).
-    See `tf.about.corpora`.
+    The TF features of the corpus must be versioned, i.e. they must sit in a subdirectory named after the version.

 versioned tf data
 :   The data you share consists of a set of TF features, tied to a specific